Principal's Teaching and Learning Awards

 Evidence of the positive impact on students’ learning is provided.
 There is direct connection to learning outcomes/global approaches.

-For the International Education Innovation Award, the letters of support for the nomination should ideally come from two different stakeholders addressing the award criteria.
+For the Globally Engaged Education Innovation Award, the letters of support for the nomination should ideally come from two different stakeholders addressing the award criteria.
 The letters should outline the case for the nominated team to receive the award based on the criteria required.
 Bullet points or paragraphs clearly delineated in support of each criterion are recommended.

 Award recipients will: